Aleix Vidal: Sevilla

 On 16 June 2014, Vidal signed with Sevilla FC for a €3 million fee, penning a four-year contract.
-He made his competitive debut on 12 August in the 2014 UEFA Super Cup at the Cardiff City Stadium, playing 66 minutes before being substituted for fellow debutant Iago Aspas in a 0–2 loss to Real Madrid.
+He made his competitive debut on 12 August in the 2014 UEFA Super Cup at the Cardiff City Stadium, playing 66 minutes before being substituted for fellow debutant Iago Aspas in a 2–0 loss to Real Madrid.
 He found the net on his league debut 11 days later, opening the 1–1 home draw against Valencia CF.

-On 7 May 2015, in a game in which he featured as right back until Coke entered the field in the 58th minute – he was often used by manager Unai Emery in that position during the campaign– Vidal scored twice and also provided an assist to Kevin Gameiro, in a 3–0 home win over ACF Fiorentina in the semi-finals of the UEFA Europa League.
+On 7 May 2015, in a game in which he featured as right-back until Coke entered the field in the 58th minute – he was often used by manager Unai Emery in that position during the campaign– Vidal scored twice and also provided an assist to Kevin Gameiro, in a 3–0 home win over ACF Fiorentina in the semi-finals of the UEFA Europa League.
 He started in the final 20 days later, a 3–2 defeat of FC Dnipro in Warsaw.

 Barcelona

 On 7 June 2015, Vidal signed a five-year contract with FC Barcelona, for an €18 million fee plus four in add-ons.
 He underwent a medical on the following day, being also officially presented.
 Due to an embargo placed on the club by FIFA for breaking rules on signing under-age foreign players, he was not permitted to appear in competitive games until January 2016.

 Vidal made his official debut for the Blaugrana on 6 January 2016, replacing Dani Alves midway through the second half of a 4–1 home victory against former club Espanyol in the round of 16 of the Copa del Rey.
 Subsequently, he was completely ostracised by manager Luis Enrique.

 On 14 January 2017, profiting from the absence of habitual starting right-back Sergi Roberto, Vidal opened his league account for Barcelona, contributing to a 5–0 rout of UD Las Palmas at the Camp Nou.
-On 11 February, in the last minutes of a 6–0 away win against Deportivo Alavés, he dislocated his ankle following a challenge by Theo Hernandez, being ruled out for the rest of the season.
+On 11 February, in the last minutes of a 6–0 away win against Deportivo Alavés, he dislocated his ankle following a challenge by Théo Hernandez, being ruled out for the rest of the season.